majek/fluxcapacitor/README.md

 `signalfd()`, `sigwait()`, `wait()`, `waitpid()`, etc. Or if your program relies heavily on signals and things like `alert()`, `setitimer()` or `timerfd_create()`.

+3) If your code uses file access or modification timestamps. `Fluxcapacitor` does not mock that.

 Basically, for Fluxcapacitor to work all the time queries need to be done using `gettimeofday()` or `clock_gettime()` and all the waiting